tagspaces/tagspaces/README.md

 # TagSpaces
 TagSpaces is a open source application for managing of your local files.
 You can find more information about it on its website [tagspaces.org](http://tagspaces.org/).
-For are quick TagSpaces introduction please see this [video](http://youtu.be/H60FN9Rrw64).
+For a quick TagSpaces introduction please see this [video](http://youtu.be/H60FN9Rrw64).

 This document has a very preliminary status.
 ## Documentation